keu/docs/astro/cli/astro-deployment-team.md

 You can retrieve a Team's ID in one of two ways:

 - Access the Team in the Software UI and copy the last part of the URL in your web browser.
-For example, if your Team is located at `BASEDOMAIN.astronomer.io/w/cx897fds98csdcsdafasdot8g7/team/cl4iqjamcnmfgigl4852flfgulye`, your Team ID would be `cl4iqjamcnmfgigl4852flfgulye`.
+For example, if your Team is located at `BASEDOMAIN.astronomer.io/w/cx897fds98csdcsdafasdot8g7/team/cl4iqjamcnmfgigl4852flfgulye`, your Team ID is `cl4iqjamcnmfgigl4852flfgulye`.
 - Run [`astro workspace team list`](#astro-workspace-team-list) and copy the value in the `ID` column.

 ## Options